vathsaskm/niki-app/README.md

 3.based on the wordcloud analysis the interaction with the bot

-a.the interactin with the bot associated with the word "available,location,deals" has to be concentrated more and the answers must be in accordane with the customer satisfaction.
+a.The interactin with the bot associated with the word "available,location,deals" has to be concentrated more and the answers must be in accordane with the customer satisfaction.